 This is why 86% of consumers skip TV advertisements and 44% of direct mail pieces are never opened.
 People want good content that solves their problems and introduces them to the right products and services.

 Chapters 3 and 4 cover the new SEO and WordPress respectively.
-If you’re a WordPress user, and I’m guessing most people reading this article are, then you need to know how to optimize your WordPress pages, so that Google can find you, evaluate your content accurately, and send you the organic traffic you want.
+If you’re a WordPress user, and I’m guessing most people reading this article are, then you need to know how to optimize your WordPress pages, so that Google can find you, evaluate your content accurately and send you the organic traffic that you want.